List of female heads of federal subjects of Russia

 This is a list of women who served as heads (governors) of Federal subjects of Russia.

 History

 The first female head of a federal subject in the Russian Federation was Valentina Bronevich, who was Governor of Koryak Autonomous Okrug from 1996 to 2000.

-Of the 85 current heads of federal subjects, one is a woman.
-This is Natalya Komarova, Governor of Khanty–Mansi Autonomous Okrug since 2010.
+Of the 89 current heads of federal subjects, two are females.
+These are Maria Kostyuk, Governor of Jewish Autonomous Oblast since September 23, 2025, and Irina Gecht, Governor of Nenets Autonomous Okrug since September 25, 2025.